Faculty/Staff

 Lecturer of Journalism and Communication Studies

 David Kirby has been a full-time lecturer for the Hall School of Journalism and Communication since 2006.
 He received his B.M.E. from Troy University and his M.S.E from Troy University and also holds 21 semester hours of additional graduate work in communications.
 Mr. Kirby specializes in broadcast journalism and communication technology, bringing decades of real-world broadcast experience to the classroom.
-Mr. Kirby is well-known for his radio daily book review show, his monthly column in Dixie Living magazine and his weekly half-hour interview show on the radio.
+Mr. Kirby is well-known for his radio daily book review show, his weekly half-hour interview show on the radio, and his On The Bookshelf podcast - which has more than 500 episodes.
 Kirby works with the Troy University Jazz program in the John M. Long School of Music at Troy University.
-He continues to serve as a minister for the United Methodist Church, and is the Operations/Program Manager for Troy Broadcasting Corporation.
+He is a retired United Methodist Church minister, and is the Operations/Program Manager for Troy Broadcasting Corporation.

 Dr. Ava Tabb